Mechanical EngineeringVidhu Gairola | Director | RESCO

 What is Mechanical Engineering?

-Mechanical Engineering is a great Career option.
+A Career in Mechanical Engineering is very interesting.
 Understanding Why one wants to choose a Career in Mechanical Engineering is phenomenally more important than figuring out How to get into Mechanical Engineering.
 The internet is a great source of information on Mechanical Engineering, but it is second best to learning about the same from a real professional.

-Director Vidhu Gairola has 49 years of professional experience in Mechanical Engineering.
+With 49 years of professional experience, Director Vidhu Gairola understands Mechanical Engineering.
 Here is how Director Vidhu Gairola detailed Mechanical Engineering:

 Mechanical engineering is a diverse subject that derives its breadth from the need to design and manufacture everything from small individual parts and devices (e.g., microscale sensors and inkjet printer nozzles) to large systems (e.g., spacecraft and machine tools).
 It works on the principle of physics and material sciences.
 It is used for analysis, design, manufacturing and maintenance of mechanical systems.
 It involves the production and usage of heat and mechanical power for design, production and operations of machines and tools.